Small Volume, Large Potential

 Private Companies Trending

-Generally, PE investors acquire capital contribution (share capital) in limited liability companies or shares in joint stock companies by way of a capital contribution assignment agreement or share purchase agreement (SPA).
+PE investors generally acquire capital contribution (share capital) in limited liability companies or shares in joint stock companies by way of a capital contribution assignment agreement or share purchase agreement (SPA).
 Since the SPA must be submitted to the competent authorities as part of the licensing process, in practice, the parties will often supplement this document with more detailed terms.

 Vietnamese PE transactions may take the form of either primary or secondary sales.
 Many PE buyers also choose to obtain a minority position first, while securing an option to acquire more shares at a later stage, subject to pre-agreed valuations.

 PE investors are a sophisticated investor class often preferring more complex and financially engineered investment structures, such as convertible loans or preference shares, to straight equity.
 Other investors seek to structure their shareholdings via interposed regional or offshore special purpose vehicles (SPVs) to optimise tax and benefit from flexible legal systems.
-In addition to this, the bigger buyout funds will utilise IRR-enhancing multi-layered offshore structures to allow for various level of debt and inter-creditor subordination.
+In addition to this, the bigger buyout funds will utilise IRR-enhancing multi-layered offshore structures to allow for various levels of debt and inter-creditor subordination.

-Equity or Debt
+Equity or Debt?

 Minimum Share Quotas